You’ve got to eat your veggies!

 Lets explore why a greens supplement might be the health boost you’ve been looking for.

 1. Antioxidants can help prevent chronic disease

 Plant compounds are some of the most potent sources of antioxidants available.
 What are antioxidants?
 As your body performs it’s various functions, free radicals are created which can damage cells.
 Antioxidants give up an electron to stabilise these free radicals and prevent the damage they cause.

-The damage that antioxidants prevent is damage that can cause cancer, heart disease and other inflammation-related diseases down the line.
+The damage that antioxidants prevent is damage that can cause chronic diseases and other inflammation-related issues down the line.
 Greens powders are low in calories but high in antioxidants along with all the other micronutrients they provide.
 This makes them ideal for getting a potent, daily dose of the preventative molecules.

 2. Greens can reduce blood pressure

 There is ample research that shows eating greens and vegetables in general helps keep your heart healthy.
-Greens powders offer a highly concentrated dose of the vessel-relaxing compounds that vegetables do, which makes them a great supplement for people with high blood pressure.
+Greens powders offer a highly concentrated dose of the vessel-relaxing compounds that vegetables do, which makes them worthy of consideration for people with high blood pressure.
 A highly concentrated yet small dose of greens powder (2 tablespoons) per day is associated with an 8% reduction in blood pressure in this study.

 While this research isn’t suggesting you give up your blood pressure medicine in favour of simply supplementing greens, it does suggest that there is added benefit from these powders.